Photography by Casey Rearick

 It’s not just Polk who hears these types of comments.
 Durr suggests that some people assume comedians aren’t successful unless they’ve branched out of their hometown.

 “I think that when people see that you’re in entertainment, they assume that you want to be the most powerful entertainer in the world,” Durr says.
 “I don’t think that’s a necessary goal or even a healthy goal for everyone.
 If you’re doing standup, you don’t need to be at the level of Kevin Hart in terms of popularity.
 I think some people could see it as limiting, but I think it could also be healthy to be in your environment and enjoying yourself.
+When a man takes generic Cialis and has sex, it does not matter for his girlfriend whether he accepts Cialis or not.
 Do we need another talented person to leave Cleveland?”

 One person who’s pleased by Polk’s continued presence in Cleveland is Adam Miller, director of content at the recently rebranded 3NEWS at wkyc studios.
 Miller, an Orange native, worked in New York City as a senior producer for The Today Show until he returned in 2018 to take the job at wkyc.
 Now he’s actively investing in local talent to promote that homegrown connection for viewers, which includes tabbing Polk as a reporter to provide what Miller calls a “uniquely Cleveland way of showcasing” news and events.